sarahedraves/Draves-GCComputationalAstrophysics/finalproject/README.md

   https://observablehq.com/@rreusser/periodic-planar-three-body-orbits
 - SciPy documentation

-Note: this readme was crafted by ChatGPT after uploading my final project slides, which are in this folder.
+Note: this readme was crafted by ChatGPT after uploading my final project slides, which are in this folder [here](https://github.com/sarahedraves/Draves-GCComputationalAstrophysics/finalproject/finalpresentation.pdf).